 The group involves several researchers: Sigurður S. Snorrason (ecology/development), Zophonías O. Jónsson (molecular genetics), Arnar Pálsson (evolutionary genetics), Sigríður Rut Franzdóttir (development/molecular biology), Kalina H. Kapralova (morphometrics and molecular biology), Benjamin Sigurgeirsson (genomics and transcriptomics) and Valerie H. Maier (molecular biology/immunology) which are responsible for distinct aspects of the project.

-Three Ph.D. students Jóhannes Guðbrandsson, Han Xiao and Marcos Lagunas, Sebastian Matloz, one M.Sc. student Gretar Guðmundsson and several bachelor students and interns are working on the project.
+Ph.D. students Jóhannes Guðbrandsson, Han Xiao and Marcos Lagunas, Sebastian Matloz, and one M.Sc. student Gretar Guðmundsson works on the project.
+Several bachelor students and interns also contribute.

 The picture is from Ahi et al 2014, demonstrating spatial expression of 3 genes in early charr development.